Internet address (IP address)

-In version 4 of the Internet Protocol (IPv4), each computer connected to the Internet is identified by a worldwide unique 32 bit number between 0 and ca. 4 billion, its Internet address.
-Version 6 of this protocol (IPv6) allows an even much, much higher number of computers.
+In version 4 of the Internet Protocol (IPv4), each computer connected to the Internet is identified by a worldwide unique 32 bit number between 0 and approximately 4 billion.
+This is its Internet address.
+Version 6 of this protocol (IPv6) allows an even higher number of computers.

 For readability, Internet addresses are written in groups of digits.
 IPv4 addresses are written as 4 groups of up to 3 digits each, separated by a dot (e.g.

-Since these addresses are long, there are ways to abbreviate.
-A range consisting of zeros only can be written as double-colon.
+Since these addresses are long, there are ways to abbreviate them.
+A range consisting of only zeros can be written as double-colons.
 The address in the previous example would then be

 2a00:1450:4016:801::1013.
 The address